acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

     Accepts GitHub repository owner and repository name and an optional read limit for the number of files to ingest.
     For example, for GitHub repository (https://github.com/openai/tiktoken), 'openai' is the repository owner, and 'tiktoken' is the repository name.
     Requires environment variable to be configured: GITHUB_PERSONAL_ACCESS_TOKEN.
     Executes asynchronously, creates GitHub feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: